Nadianw36/WormHole/ReadMe.md

 # Datasets

 All our datasets are publicly available networks taken from repositories on the internet.
 We list the datasets used, and point the reader to the appropriate website for downloading these files.
-The files are from one of two sources: the SNAP large networks database, and the KONECT project.
+The files are from one of two sources: the SNAP large networks database [@snap], and the KONECT project [@konect].
 The following table has the links to the appropriate pages.

 <div align="center">